Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Methodology

 \subsubsection{Largest Cluster Fraction ($x_{i,k,3}$)}

-Measures the proportion of predictions in the segment that belong to the largest spatially coherent cluster within the segment:

-where $C_{i,c}$ denotes a cluster of predictions with consecutive spatial positions within the ground-truth tolerance $\tau$ in segment $s_i$, and $|C_{i,c}|$ is the cluster size.
-Clusters are formed by sorting prediction positions and identifying breaks where consecutive positions differ by more than $\tau$.
-A high largest cluster fraction indicates that most predictions are spatially concentrated, suggesting consistent place matching.
+Proportion of predictions in the largest spatially coherent cluster: where $C_{i,c}$ is a cluster of predictions with consecutive positions within tolerance $\tau$, formed by sorting positions and splitting where consecutive positions differ by more than $\tau$.
+High values indicate spatially concentrated, consistent place matching.